FIRST THINGS FIRST

 --Edward George Bulwer-Lytton, Paul Clifford (1830)

-The clause in larger script and separated from the rest of its sentence was a deliberate construct to single out that first clause as it is the only part of the sentence anyone remembers.
-In fact, it may rival - and even surpass Ishmael - for best known opening (part of a) sentence.
-Although, rather than a revered example of high literature, it is mocked as a piece of just awful writing.
-So much so that there is a contest held in it's dishonor, the winner of which submitted the worst opening line of any contestant.
+The clause in larger script, separated from the rest of its sentence was a deliberate construct.
+That first clause is singled out because it is the only part of the sentence - perhaps of the entire novel - anyone remembers.
+In fact, it may rival - and even surpass, Ishmael - for best known opening (part of a) sentence.
+Although, rather than a revered example of high literature, it is mocked as a high examplar of godawful writing at its best.
+So much so that there is a contest held in its dishonor, the winner of which was judged as having submitted the worst opening line of any contestant.
 The Bulwer-Lytton Contest - a dark and stormy night is preferable to accolades for placing first in this burlesque of literary achievement.

 It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair, we had everything before us, we had nothing before us, we were all going direct to Heaven, we were all going direct the other way — in short, the period was so far like the present period, that some of its noisiest authorities insisted on its being received, for good or for evil, in the superlative degree of comparison only.” –Charles DickensA Tale of Two Cities 1859